ManticoreGamesInc/platform-documentation/src/api/components.md

 #### Round Start Sky Dive

-Spawns a plane on a fly-over path over a specified circular area that spawns players
+Spawns a plane on a flyover path over a specified circular area that spawns players

 Requires: